 What do you like to do outside work?

 “You cannot escape philosophy.”

-I’m guessing that this has been uttered many times by many people.
+I’m guessing that this has been uttered in one form or another by many people in many contexts.
 The last time I saw this line was when I read “Neuroscience Needs Behavior: Correcting a Reductionist Bias” in Neuron.
 Here’s a free copy of the paper.